-The remote molecules began expanding before the expansion of local molecules initiated, therefore, the distance to the remote molecules is larger than expected with respect to the local molecules.
+In Figure 7 and Figure 8, the remote molecules began expanding before the expansion of local molecules initiated, therefore, the distances to the remote molecules are larger than expected with respect to the local molecules without any acceleration.
 Since the local molecules began expanding at the same time, therefore, they follow a linear velocity-distance relation.
-If all molecules had expanded freely at the same time, then their velocity-distance relation would have been linear.
+If all molecules had expanded freely at the same time, or had the recessional velocities of remote molecules been adequately high enough for their large distances, then their velocity-distance relation would have been linear.